-(XII) Bicycle parking that allows for, at a minimum, 1 bicycle for every 5 Units, within reasonable proximity to each residential building that allows for bicycles to be secured with lock (lock not required to be provided to tenant) (1 point);
+(XII) Bicycle parking that allows for, at a minimum, one bicycle for every five Units, within reasonable proximity to each residential building that allows for bicycles to be secured with lock (lock not required to be provided to tenant) (1 point);

 (XIII) Package Lockers.
 Automated Package Lockers provided at a location within the complex that can be accessed by residents 24/7 and at no charge to the resident.
-To qualify, there would need to be at least 1 locker for every 8 residential units (2 points).
+To qualify, there would need to be at least one locker for every eight residential units (2 points);

+(XIV) Recycling Service (includes providing a storage location and service for pick-up) (2 points);

+(XV) Community car vacuum station (1 point).

 (6) Unit Requirements.